mdibl/Biocore_cloud/README.md

-# Biocore Jenkins On The Amazon Clound
+# Biocore On The Amazon Clound

+Biocore uses Jenkins as a project management tool.
 Jenkins is a very popular product among software companies who want to automate their Continuous Integration/Continuous Deployment pipelines.
 Jenkins integrates very well across languages, platforms, and operating systems - Additionally Jenkins is widely documented and open-source software.

-Our Jenkins setting consist on A single, large master server with multiple worker nodes connected to it via EC2 Spot Fleet
+Our Jenkins setting consist on A single, large master server with multiple worker nodes.
+Worker nodes are EC2 Spot Fleet

 ## Use Cases
 ### Jenkins master with on demand slaves